octopress/deploy/README.md

 ## Amazon S3 Deployment Configuration

-To deploy with Amazon S3 you will need to install the [aws-sdk gem](https://rubygems.org/gems/aws-sdk).
+To deploy with Amazon S3 you will need to install the [aws-sdk-v1 gem](https://rubygems.org/gems/aws-sdk-v1).

 Important: when using S3, you must add your `_deploy.yml` to your .gitignore to prevent accidentally sharing account access information.